Skip to content

 5. Repeat

-Over thousands of iterations, the tree rapidly explores the entire space — which is exactly how it got its name.
+Over numerous iterations, the tree rapidly explores the entire space — which is exactly how it got its name.

 RRT tree growing through space